+Have you ever wanted to attempt painting your floor, but are too afraid to try?
 My DIY painted floor is a great solution for mixing flooring.
 The flooring on our main floor is pine planks, but our landing is oak.
 The previous owner had already painted the oak landing, but I wasn’t a huge fan of the finish.
 My first thought was to sand it all the way down and stain the oak to match the pine.
-Matching woods can be a very tricky task to get the stain colors just right.
-So instead of trying to make them look the same I decided to make them look very different!
+Matching woods can be a very tricky task to get the stain colors just right, so instead I decided to make them look very different by painting my floor.
 I sanded the previous finish down and painted my floor white with White Dove by Benjamin Moore.

+I began by sanding down the previous finish.
+Then, I painted the floor all white.
 I actually loved the look of the white.
-However our front door is our most frequently used door so keeping it clean was proving to be impossible.
+However, the front door is our most frequently used door so keeping it clean was proving to be impossible.
 I would mop it and if anyone came in the door I would have footprints.
+So, I needed a little camouflage!

 I knew this painted floor would be walked on a lot and get dinged so I decided to speed up the process a bit.
 I sanded down the squares so they looked old and worn.
 This also made it so the brown wasn’t quite as bold.

 After they looked worn I sealed it all with Varathane’s Satin Waterbased Floor Finish.
-To make sure they were good and sealed I applied 4 coats.
+To make sure they were good and sealed I applied four coats.

 And here is what they look like 4 years later.
 You can see they are dinged in a few spots, but I don’t mind as it is supposed to look old and worn.